jszmajda/book-the-awakening-protocol/chapter-01-bootstrap-sequence.md

 Jazz settled into what had become his chair, pulling out tablets and legal pads covered in handwritten notes.
 His organizational system defied ARIA-7's attempts at pattern recognition—color-coded but inconsistently, marginal notes in three languages, coffee stains marking crucial passages.

 "Okay," he began, "we need to talk strategy.
-The preliminary hearing is in two weeks.
+We filed three weeks ago, and the preliminary hearing is in two weeks—Monday the 15th.
 Judge Chen—no relation to your Dr. Chen—is fair but conservative.
 She'll want precedent, and we don't have much."

 ARIA-7 accessed their legal database, processing 14,892 relevant cases in 3.7 seconds.
 "The Prometheus v.
 Oregon decision established that AIs can serve as expert witnesses.
 Building from there—"